dancohengtr/Graphing-Calculator/README.md

 # Graphing-Calculator
-graphing calculator app with boxed functions as well as manual plot
+graphing calculator app with boxed functions as well as manual plot made with Javascript Canvas